OML-Team/open-metric-learning/docs/readme/examples_source/extractor/retrieval_usage_streaming.md

 Here is an example where queries and galleries processed separately.
 * First, it may be useful for **streaming retrieval**, when a gallery (index) set is huge and fixed, but queries are coming in batches.
-* Second, queries and galleries have different natures, for examples, queries are texts, but galleries are images.
+* Second, queries and galleries have different natures, for examples, **queries are texts, but galleries are images**.

 <details>